apache/pulsar/site2/docs/tiered-principle-of-offloaders.md

 sidebar_label: Principle of offloaders
 ---

 A topic in Pulsar is backed by a log, i.e. a managed ledger, which is composed of an ordered list of segments.
 Pulsar only writes to the final segment of the log.
 All previous segments are sealed.
-The data within the segment is immutable.
-This is known as a segment oriented architecture.
+The data within the segment is immutable, which is known as a segment oriented architecture.

 ![Tiered storage](assets/pulsar-tiered-storage.png "Tiered Storage")